Whatever happened and however the avenues of politics twisted and curved, he had faith in England, in English flesh and blood.

 It’s a wonderful, magical story, largely because Chips is one of the greatest creations in all the nation’s literature, a living flesh-and-blood person who also encapsulates the English spirit, tested to near destruction in the war.

 Because apart from the humanity of Chips, this is the story of the travails of Britain.
-Where Dornford Yates in Lower than Vermin (1950) used the country house as a symbol of the country that died in the Great War, Hilton employs the public school to express the same sense of loss.
-As an institution, it may not have the same social diversity, but it has its own mythic power.
+Where Dornford Yates in Lower than Vermin (1950) used the country house as a symbol of the country that died in the Great War, Hilton employs the public school to express that sense of loss.
+As an institution, it may not display the same social diversity, but it does have its own mythic power.

 It’s to do with time, I think, and how it moves in different ways in a school.
 The cycle of the year is as significant here as it is for those working the land, but there is also the rapidity of the passing of generations of children.
 And beyond them the slow ageing of the teachers.
 As Hilton writes elsewhere: